tdwg/website/about/committees/fundraising/index.md

 ## Organization

-### Charter
+### Revising the charter

-According to TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organization.
-Changes to the charter will be put up for open membership consultation for 30 days prior to approval.
+In accordance with TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organization.
+Changes to the charter will be put up for open membership comment for at least 30 days prior to action, and approved or rejected by consensus reached in comments.

 ### Membership and meetings